116 Policy: Equity

 The following definitions are provided to assist in understanding this policy:

-C. Educational Debt: The results of the historical lack of investment in educating children from marginalized communities, which continue to affect opportunities and achievement for children who are part of those communities today.
+D. Educational Debt: The result of the historical lack of investment in educating children from marginalized communities that continues to affect opportunities and achievement for children who are part of those communities today.

-E. Institutional Racism: The ways in which policies and practices within an organization create different and predictable outcomes for different racial groups, typically maintaining an advantage for white individuals and simultaneously maintaining a disadvantage for individuals of color.
+G. Institutional Racism: The ways in which policies and practices within an organization create different and predictable outcomes for different racial groups, maintaining an advantage for white individuals and simultaneously maintaining a disadvantage for individuals of color.

-F. Intersectionality: The concept that demographic categories such as race, gender, ability, class, and sexual orientation cannot be solely examined in isolation from one another.
-Rather, these identities interact within individuals’ lives, in society, and in social systems, creating a distinct effect within each intersection.
+H. Intersectionality: The concept that demographic categories such as race, gender, ability, class, and sexual orientation cannot be solely examined in isolation from one another.
+Instead, these identities interact within individuals’ lives, in society, and in social systems, creating a distinct effect within each intersection.

-G. Weaponization: The weaponization of public education against communities of color refers to situations when an educational institution uses its authority to act in a manner that is unfair, punitive, exclusionary, or harmful to students of color, and that makes those students and/or families feel unwelcome, unsafe, thought of as less than, and that interferes with students’ abilities to learn, grow in healthy ways and achieve at high levels.
+I. Weaponization: the weaponization of public education against communities of color refers to situations when an educational institution uses its authority to act in a manner that is unfair, punitive, exclusionary, or harmful to students of color, and that makes those students and/or families feel unwelcome, unsafe, thought of as less than, and that interferes with students’ abilities to learn, grow in healthy ways or achieve at high levels.

 III.
 COMMITMENTS

-A. School district administration will develop, maintain, and be held accountable for the use of practices that provide quality education, high standards, rigorous curriculum and powerful instruction using culturally-relevant pedagogy to all students.
+A. District administration will develop, maintain, and be held accountable for the use of practices that provide quality education characterized by high standards, rigorous curriculum and powerful instruction using culturally-relevant teaching methods to all students.
 Practices may include:

 1. Focusing on student strengths and a growth mindset